-We will keep the impact of Covid-19 under review, and as our understanding of its impacts on our industry and the energy system develops, we will incorporate this into future updates.
-In considering the impact of Covid-19, we would note that our present DFES forecasts are long-term, looking out to 2050.
+We will keep the impact of Covid-19 under review and, as the understanding of its impact on the energy system develops, we will incorporate this into future updates.
+In considering the impact of Covid-19, we would note that our DFES forecasts are long-term, looking out to 2050.
 We assume the Net Zero legislated targets will remain, and so the need for decarbonisation is unchanged.